 - Comb regularly.
 Curly hair is prone to an oily scalp and dry locks.
 Regularly combing and brushing your hair can help spread the sebum from the roots to the tips.

 - Oil your hair at least once a week.
-This ensures your dry strands get the needed nourishment.
+This ensures your dry strands get the needed nourishment to improve hair texture.

 - Avoid chemicals.
 Chemical straighteners and relaxers penetrate the hair strands and change their structure, causing hair to stretch, lose shape, and become damaged.